 Seiko Special Luxury catalogue, 1970 – three new VFA references

-Whilst the regular Seiko catalogue “1970 No. 2” features the same four references that appeared in the January 1970 issue of the Seiko Sales newsletter, there was an additional catalogue from 1970 that introduced a further three models.
+Whilst the regular Seiko catalogue “1970 No. 2” features the same four references that appeared in the January 1970 issue of the Seiko Sales newsletter, the 1970 edition of the Special Luxury Catalogue introduced a further three models.

 Scan from Seiko Luxury Special catalogue 1970